kssfilo/gpxtimeshift/README.md

 gpxtimeshift
 ==========

-Command line tool to shift time stamp in GPX file by specified offset
+Command line tool to shift timestamps in GPX file by specified offset

 ```
 #example